 I was able to more or less rescue and align ETS sequences for 17 of the 22 IGS region sequences reported by Jara2017a (see Table 1).
 But because of 3' noise, I trimmed the alignment ca. 30 bp upstream of the canonical 5' end of the 18S gene, yielding a 434 bp alignment with 162 variable (101 parsimony-informative) sites.
-Its information content notwithstanding, I did not incorporate the ETS data into any combined data analyses.
+It information content notwithstanding, I did not incorporate the ETS data into any combined data analyses.
 This was mainly because of lack of critical samples (in particular for N. sect.
-Strongyloma) and persisting concerns about sequence accuracy.
-Two high quality ETS sequences reported elsewhere were available for Calopappus and N. achillea (Table 1).
-These were only trivially different from the corresponding sequences reported by Jara2017, so I did not include them in the analysis.